shinyen17/FishEatFish/README.md

 ## 🧸 Author
-Made by Shin Yen
+Made by Shin Yen 🐠

-🐠 Thanks for playing!